keebd/keebd-docs/content/build-guides/fourier-v1.3/_index.en.md

 Time to install the Pro Micro now that the switches have been soldered in.

+{{% notice info %}}
-!> Flash your Pro Micro before installing it on the board to ensure it works as expected and the controller connects to the PCB face down (so you cannot see the controller components)
+Flash your Pro Micro before installing it on the board to ensure it works as expected and the controller connects to the PCB face down (so you cannot see the controller components)
+{{% /notice %}}

 ![](./controller-mill-max.jpg?height=700px)